seanmcquaid/react-vite-csr-template/README.md

-# React Template
+# React SPA Template

-My personal React Template I use for all new personal projects for React.
+My personal React SPA Template I use for all new personal web projects that I just want to use a SPA for.

 ## To Set Up In AWS